 Note: you will notice that the Bundle ID of the app will be been injected into the file name of the .ipa.
 The script does this for the sake of documentation and clarity.

-- You can close the open windows and proceed to upload your app to your iTunes Connect account or your organization's mobile app management system.
+- You can close the open windows and proceed to upload your app to your App Store Connect account or your organization's mobile app management system.

-Continue to the next step in the distribution process: Getting Started with iTunes Connect.
+Continue to the next step in the distribution process: Getting Started with App Store Connect.

 “You have 0 valid signing identities.
 A valid Distribution Certificate is needed to continue.”